-Despite the first and second paragraphs, where possession of a cervid is permitted under subparagraph 1 of the second paragraph of section 3.3, a person may also dispose of a cervid by landfilling at the farm if the landfilling is done in a fenced area inaccessible to coyotes, bears, wolves and cervids living in the wild and in compliance with the requirements of Regulation respecting food.
+Despite the second and third paragraphs, where possession of a cervid is permitted under subparagraph 1 of the second paragraph of section 3.3, a person may also dispose of a cervid by landfilling at the farm if the landfilling is done in a fenced area inaccessible to coyotes, bears, wolves and cervids living in the wild and in compliance with the requirements of Regulation respecting food (chapter P-29, r.
+1).

-Where a person carries out the reclamation of a cervid carcass to make rendered fat in accordance with the second paragraph of section 3.8, the person must dispose of all other products and waste resulting from the processing using one of the methods listed in the first and second paragraphs of this section.
+Where a person carries out the reclamation of a cervid carcass to make rendered fat in accordance with the second paragraph of section 3.8, the person must dispose of all other products and waste resulting from the processing using one of the methods listed in the second and third paragraphs of this section.

-Despite the first and second paragraphs, in all cases, a person may also dispose of a cervid that had lived in the wild at the place where it died.
-Where hunters butcher their own meat, they may also dispose of a cervid that was living in the wild in their household garbage if the garbage is to be disposed of by landfilling or incineration in facilities that comply with the requirements of the Environment Quality Act and the regulations.
+Despite the second and third paragraphs, in all cases, a person may also dispose of a cervid that had lived in the wild at the place where it died.
+Where hunters butcher their own meat, they may also dispose of a cervid that was living in the wild in their household garbage if the garbage is to be disposed of by landfilling or incineration in facilities that comply with the Environment Quality Act and the regulations.

-Despite the first and second paragraphs, in diagnostic laboratories, samples must first be decontaminated by autoclaving at 134°C and a pressure of three BAR (31 psi) for one hour before landfilling or incineration in facilities that comply with the requirements of the Environment Quality Act and the regulations.
+Despite the second and third paragraphs, in diagnostic laboratories, samples must first be decontaminated by autoclaving at 134°C and a pressure of three BAR (31 psi) for one hour before landfilling or incineration in facilities that comply with the Environment Quality Act and the regulations.